2-6-2: Standard gauge

-Sir Henry Fowler of the London Midland and Scottish Railway (LMS) introduced a successful 2-6-2T class in 1930, which became the basis of further similar classes by Stanier in 1935 and Ivatt in 1946.
+Sir Henry Fowler of the London, Midland and Scottish Railway (LMS) introduced a successful 2-6-2T class in 1930, which became the basis of further similar classes by Stanier in 1935 and Ivatt in 1946.

 Sir Nigel Gresley of the London and North Eastern Railway (LNER) introduced his V1 and V3 classes in 1930.

-The last new 2-6-2T locomotives in Britain were the British Railways standard class 2, built between 1953 and 1957.
+The last new 2-6-2T locomotives in Britain were the BR Standard Class 2 2-6-2T, built between 1953 and 1957.
 The design derived from the earlier LMS Ivatt Class 2 2-6-2T.

 Narrow gauge

 The 2-6-2T layout was popular for large narrow gauge engines, but the design was modified to allow the use of a firebox much wider than the track gauge.
 A standard gauge 2-6-2T normally has inside frames and the firebox is placed between the second and third coupled axles.
 A narrow gauge one, on the other hand, has outside frames and the firebox is placed behind the third coupled axle and clear of the wheels.
 To minimise the rear overhang, the fuel is therefore carried in side-bunkers alongside the firebox, instead of in a rear bunker.

 Preserved examples include the Welsh Highland Railway's Russell and the Vale of Rheidol Railway locomotives.